definableai/definable.backend/README.md

-# 🚀 Zyeta.io
+# 🚀 Definable.ai

-Zyeta is a powerful platform that empowers developers to create, deploy and monetize AI agents and tools.
+Definable is a powerful platform that empowers developers to create, deploy and monetize AI agents and tools.
 Our ecosystem connects:

 - 🛠️ **Creators**: Build sophisticated AI agents and tools using our developer-friendly framework
 - 💼 **Developers**: Monetize your AI creations through our marketplace
 - 🔍 **Clients**: Discover and utilize high-quality AI solutions for your specific needs

-With Zyeta, we're building the bridge between AI innovation and practical application, creating opportunities for developers while delivering powerful solutions to businesses and individuals.
+With Definable, we're building the bridge between AI innovation and practical application, creating opportunities for developers while delivering powerful solutions to businesses and individuals.

 ## 🌟Key Features